RamonAsuncion/aurum/docs/programming_language.md

 ## Goal

-The end goal is to create a imperative, compiled, general-purpose, statically typed programming language.
+The end goal is to create a imperative, interpreted, general-purpose, dynamically typed programming language.